Hekla

-Hekla ([ˈhɛhkla]), or Hecla, is a stratovolcano in the south of Iceland with a height of 1491 m.
-Hekla is one of Iceland's most active volcanoes; over 20 eruptions have occurred in and around the volcano since 874.
-During the Middle Ages, the Icelandic Norse called the volcano the "Gateway to Hell".
+Hekla ([ˈhɛhkla]), or Hecla, is an active stratovolcano in the south of Iceland with a height of 1491 m.
+Hekla is one of Iceland's most active volcanoes; over 20 eruptions have occurred in and around the volcano since the year 1210.
+During the Middle Ages, the Icelandic Norse called the volcano the "Gateway to Hell" and the idea spread over much of Europe.